 Fredonia American Democracy Project (ADP)

-The goal of ADP is to educate students to become engaged in civic issues through participatory democracy and develop appreciation for voter participation.
+The goal of ADP is to educate students to become engaged in civic issues through participatory democracy and develop an appreciation for voter participation.

 American Democracy Project (ADP)